You’ve had a long and busy day. A drink or two will help you sleep, won’t it?

 If you are drinking alcohol, try to avoid it too close to bedtime.
 Give your body time to process the alcohol you've drunk before you try to sleep – on average it takes an hour to process one unit, but this can vary widely from person to person.

-Our Unit and Calorie Calculator will tell you how many units are in your favourite drinks.
 Download the free Drinkaware app to keep track of what you're drinking over time and set yourself goals for cutting back.

 Some things to try if you want to sleep soundly and wake up feeling fresh: